 This course presents the principles and concepts involved in the management of organizational information technology resources.
 It includes CIO functions, information technology planning, project management, legal and professional issues and the strategic impact of information technology systems.
 Writing Intensive Course.
 Prerequisite: IT 415.

-IT 490A Information Technology Cooperative Education (3 credits)
+IT 490 Information Technology Cooperative Education (3-12 credits)

-Consent of the department chair, the school dean and the Career Development Center.
+Consent of the department chair, the school dean and the Career Development Center are required.